 Why is reducing 404s important?

-There is a number of reasons why 404s should be fixed and reduced, below we will explain some of them.
+There are a number of reasons why 404s should be fixed and reduced, below we will explain some of them.

 Increase site speed